Microsoft’s Organizational Structure & Its Characteristics (An Analysis)

 2. International

-The main implication of Microsoft Corporation’s organizational structure is the ability to focus on product development.
+A strategic implication of Microsoft Corporation’s organizational structure is the ability to focus on product development.
 For example, the company uses its Intelligent Cloud division to offer cutting-edge cloud computing services.
-A corresponding advantage of this corporate structure is its contribution to the competitiveness of Microsoft’s products.
+Also, this business structure ensures profitable consumer electronics.
+A corresponding advantage of this corporate structure is its contribution to the competitiveness of Microsoft’s Surface laptops and tablets, Azure, and other IT products against those of Apple, Google (Alphabet), Amazon, IBM, and Samsung, as well as the competitiveness of the Xbox against other video game consoles, like Sony’s PlayStation.
+Thus, the competitive threats demonstrated in the Five Forces analysis of Microsoft are addressed with support from this company structure.

 References